 - Warmer home in the winter, cooler in the summer

 - Helps to reduce your carbon footprint, playing your part in helping the environment

 - Improves the Energy performance rating of your home

 “We have to do our bit for future generations”

-These are the words of Neil.
+These are the words, Neil.
 Neil and Karen, a couple from Somerset, recently had cavity wall and loft insulation installed, which was funded through the Energy Company Obligation scheme and installed by Dyson Energy Services.
 They were keen to tell their story in the hope that it encouraged others to benefit from energy-saving insulation too.